 A discovery in plain view.
-Joy Nwosu’s book on cinema and Africa, "Cinema e Africa nera" published in Italy in 1968, was reedited in 2014, also in Italian, under the title Cinema e Africa.
+Joy Nwosu’s book on cinema and Africa, "Cinema e Africa nera" published in Italy in 1968, was reedited in 2014, also in Italian, under the title Cinema e Africa, with preface by Domenico Argentieri and introduction by Leonardo De Franceschi.
 Published by Aracne editrice.

 At the time, a flurry of interviews and articles emerged in English and Italian.
+Kudos to Leonardo De Franceschi who was instrumental in bringing Dr. Joy Nwosu and her work back into the spotlight.
 The African Women in Cinema Blog has now discovered this jewel with much excitement!

 Une découverte en plein vue.
 Le livre de Joy Nwosu sur le cinéma et Afrique, « Cinema e Africa nera » publié en Italie en 1968, a été réédité en 2014, aussi en italien, sur le titre « Cinema e Africa » par la maison d’édition, Aracne editrice de Rome.

 À l'époque, une kyrielle d'interviews et d'articles sortait en anglais et en italien.
 L’African Women in Cinema Blog a maintenant découvert ce trésor avec beaucoup d’enthousiasme !

 Read the interview with Joy Nwosu by Leonardo De Franceschi in Cineafrica.org: Film, Africa, Blacks.
 A Conversation With Joy Nwosu, BELOW, as it is no longer available at the original URL: http://www.cinemafrica.org/spip.php?article1517